Are you are considering, or new to home education?

 Children don't need to go to school to be bullied or understand what it is.
 Unfortunately it is everywhere, from all ages.

-The difference with bullying in a school and home education setting is that it doesn't happen often.
+The difference with bullying in a school and home education setting is that it doesn't happen as often.
 It is able to be dealt with straight away in a safe space where punishment is not the answer - education on compassion and empathy is.
 The confidence to tell another person why their actions or words are not okay.
 Being able to leave the situation if needed, but also being aware that there isn't anything wrong with themselves that the other person is having struggles in their own life.

 How to deal with feeling frustrated at others etc. There's connection and emotional intelligence happening instead of hostile school conflict, anxiety, poor self-worth and even feeling isolated.
+There’s lessons on boundary setting which an important tool to take into their lives.

 "Are you a teacher/do you have qualifications to teach them?" - Well if teaching my children to walk, talk, use a toilet, read, count, write etc isn't the beginning of my list of qualifications to continue teaching them then I don't know what is.
 You do not need to be a formal teacher to home educate.
 We all start from somewhere and no one is better qualified to understand and teach your own children than you.
 You are attuned to their needs.